apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 # Session 7
 - Since UDP is connection-less, you can't monitor it, only NTP has the ability to be monitored from UDP services
 - net.tcp.service.perf --> returns response time and good for performance monitoring
-- In items for monitoring TCP connection you can use: ITEM > Type: Simple Check > net.tcp.service .
+- In items for monitoring TCP connection (net.tcp.service) you can use: ITEM > Type: Simple Check > net.tcp.service .
 You can monitor these services using this:
   - ftp
   - http
   - https